season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

     - Logging configuration
     - Whether task should continue to run when container finish or fail
     - The command the container should run when it is started
-    - Data volumes should be userd in the containers
+    - Data volumes should be used in the containers
     - IAM role
 - **Network mode**
     1. awsvpc